 Prepare your child for success!
 Preschool gets your child ready for school with a strong foundation for learning now.

-The Boston Public School preschool program is one of the strongest in the nation!
-Research shows children who attend BPS preschool are more prepared for kindergarten in areas of early math, reading, and social-emotional development.
+The Boston Public Schools preschool program is one of the strongest in the nation.
+Research shows children who attend BPS preschool are more prepared for kindergarten in the areas of early math, reading, and social-emotional development.

-Pre-K Boston provides high-quality preschool for every 4-year-old living in Boston at no cost to families.
+The City of Boston provides high-quality preschool for every 4-year-old living in the city at no cost to families.

-All Boston children who are four years old by September 1, 2020, are eligible.
-The preschool program is a full six-and-a-half-hour school day at either a BPS school or a community early learning center for 180 days per year.
+All Boston children who are four years old on or before September 1 are eligible.
+The preschool program is a 6.5 hour school day at either a BPS school or a UPK community early learning center for 180 days per year.

 - Boston Public Schools program exceeds national standards.

 - All pre-k teachers have a degree in early childhood education and are prepared to teach in classroom settings to support students of all backgrounds and needs.

 - Teachers receive ongoing professional development throughout the year to enhance their teaching.

 - Expert coaches provide ongoing support to teachers.